 Where is the next Women’s World Cup?

 The 2023 Women’s World Cup will take place in Australia and New Zealand.
-The matches are expected to play out in twelve scenic host cities across the joint host countries:
+The matches will take place in nine scenic cities across the joint host countries:

 The opening match of the 2023 Women’s World Cup is expected to take place in Auckland, while Sydney has been proposed as host for the 2023 Women’s World Cup Final.